mmm/charm-node/README.markdown

 ## Application configuration

+The formula looks for `config/config.js` in your app which would look something like

+    module.exports = config = {
+      "name" : "mynodeapp"
+      ,"listen_port" : 8000
+      ,"mongo_host" : "localhost"
+      ,"mongo_port" : 27017
+    }

-The formula looks for `config/config.js` in your app which can be used by something like the following code snippets from within your application
+and can be used by the following code snippets from within your application

     ...